Whit Babcock was officially announced as the University of Cincinnati's 14th Director of Athletics on Oct. 22, 2011.

-In his first year, the Bearcats' leader initiated a new administrative structure within the department, a comprehensive vision for athletic facility enhancement, a three-year strategic plan for all facets of the program, and numerous external relations strategies to connect and engage with Bearcats' alumni, donors, fans, and students.
+The Bearcats' leader has initiated a new administrative structure within the department, proposed a comprehensive vision and capital campaign for athletic facility enhancement including an $86-million renovation and expansion to Nippert Stadium, set forth a scholarship enhancement plan for Olympic sports, crafted a three-year strategic plan for all facets of the program, hired head coaches in football, baseball, men's track and field, lacrosse, volleyball and women's soccer and implemented numerous external relations strategies to connect and engage with Bearcats' alumni, donors, fans, and students.

 His background in fundraising, marketing, promotions, ticket sales, licensing and multimedia partnerships were key attributes in support of his hiring.
 In his introductory press conference, Babcock cited three guiding principles for his vision for the athletic department's future: commitment to comprehensive excellence, centering the department's focus on the student-athlete experience, and engaging the community.

 Since becoming UC AD, Babcock has been active on the local and national speaking circuits.
-He recently presented before the National Association of Collegiate Directors of Athletics (NACDA) and the 1-A Athletic Directors Association annual institute.
-He is the immediate past president of the National Association of Athletic Development Directors (NAADD).
-Babcock also serves on the NCAA men's basketball issues committee and in several leadership roles within the BIG EAST.
+He has presented before the National Association of Collegiate Directors of Athletics (NACDA), National Association of Collegiate Women Athletics Administrators (NACWAA) and the 1-A Athletic Directors Association annual institute.

-Prior to his time at Missouri, Babcock's 19-year career path included stops at West Virginia University, Auburn University, and James Madison University.
+Prior to his time at Missouri, Babcock's 20-year career path included stops at West Virginia University, Auburn University, and James Madison University.